TerranRich/DiscOfDestiny/README.md

 Initial release with full game system, and a simple three-round game loop.

 ## Support & Contact Information
-For any questions regarding the game system, or any comments or suggestions for improvements or additions, please contact me at { FILL IN }, or submit a ticket at { FIND JIRA-LIKE FREE SITE }.
+For any questions regarding the game system, or any comments or suggestions for improvements or additions, please contact me [via my personal site](https://richardbrum.com/contact), or [submit a ticket via GitHub](https://github.com/TerranRich/DiscOfDestiny/issues) (might as well use it for free).

 ## Licensing & Legal
 No trademarked or copyrighted terms, logos, sound effects, music, or other materials have been used in the Disc of Destiny project.
 Everything used within is either sourced from the public domain or Creative Commons (CC0), or created in-house, and verified to be free of any copyright or trademark violations.
-You are allowed to use anything and everything in this game system for your own legal purposes, including commercial use, under the Unreal Engine licensing terms and agreements. { FIND LINK }
+You are allowed to use anything and everything in this game system for your own legal purposes, including commercial use, under the Unreal Engine licensing terms and agreements.

 ### Credits
 <dl>